unicode-org/message-format-wg/spec/formatting.md

 Resolved values cannot always be formatted by a given implementation.
-When such an error occurs during _formatting_, an implementation SHOULD emit a _formatting error_ and produce a _formatting fallback value_ for the _placeholder_ that produced the error.
+When such an error occurs during _formatting_, an implementation SHOULD emit a _formatting error_ and produce a _fallback value_ for the _placeholder_ that produced the error.
-An implementation MAY substitute a value to use instead of a _falback value_.
+A formatting function MAY substitute a value to use instead of a _fallback value_.

 An implementation MAY use the value of an _expression_'s _operand_ to choose a _formatting function_ and default _options_ if no